daleonpz/Research-Project/chapter2.md

 ===========================================

 In this research project we develop an example of a  rover-app.
-For the use case of our application  we are using two _Rovers_, a **Rover Leader**, and a **Rover Follower** running our rover-app.
+For the use case of our application  we are using two _Rovers roles_, a **Rover Leader**, and a **Rover Follower** running our rover-app.
 Hereinafter, we will only use **Leader** or **Follower** to refer to them.
-The Leader has a visual marker, the Follower should detect it, estimate the angle $\beta$ and distance $d$ with respect to the Leader as is shown in figure \ref{img:roverusecase}, and follow the Leader without any human intervention.
+The Leader has a visual marker, the Follower should detect it, estimate the angle $\beta$ and distance $d$ with respect to the Leader as is shown in Figure \ref{img:roverusecase}, and follow the Leader without any human intervention.

 ![Rover Use Case \label{img:roverusecase}](img/roverusecase.jpg)